SaswatD27/hugo-academic/content/authors/admin/_index.md

 Prior to this, he pursued an Integrated M.Sc.
 (BS+MS) degree at the National Institute of Science Education and Research (NISER), an off-campus centre of Homi Bhabha National Institute, India, with a major in Mathematics and a minor in Computer Science.
 He also was a student researcher at the School of Computer Sciences at NISER (2021-2023).

-He is based in Bhubaneswar, but spent a major chunk of his childhood in Navi Mumbai.
 Reach out to him anytime to discuss research ideas and opportunities, and invitations to give talks on his research.

 {{< icon name="download" pack="fas" >}} Download his {{< staticref "/uploads/Resume%20-%20Saswat%20Das.pdf" "newtab" >}}resumé{{< /staticref >}}.